FTIR Fourier Transform Infrared Spectrophotometer and Microscopy

 - Solvent extractions of leachables or contaminants, plasticisers, mould release agents and weak boundary layers coupled with XPS surface chemical analysis techniques.

-- FTIR identification of rubbers and filled rubbers coupled with pyrolysis GCMS.
+- FTIR identification of rubbers and filled rubbers coupled with pyrolysis GC-MS.

 - Determination of degrees of crystallinity in polymers like LDPE and HDPE.